 The spectator's "sympathetic impartial" perspective, which I am claiming is the foundation of Smith's theory, consists in this particular standpoint that despite being truly impartial, is nonetheless capable of considering, from the very inside of the agent, the specific circumstances of each situation.
 From this point of view, Smith is able to introduce impartiality and equality, the very signature of modern ethics, into the heart and as a proper grounding for an ethics of virtues.
-This is possible because, although all founded on the same principle (the approval of the impartial spectator), Smith distinguishes and justifies different treatments for positive and negative virtues, according to -borrowing Charles Taylor's term- the "import" of the situation to which each of them responds.
-Smith explains this when marking a difference between his and Hume's concept of sympathy, saying that "Sympathy ... does not arise so much from the view of the passion, as from that of the situation which excites it."13 This aspect of sympathy, its openness to the specific "import," is clearly shown by his depiction of conditional sympathy (TMS, I.i.3.4).
+This is possible because, although all founded on the same principle (the approval of the impartial spectator), Smith distinguishes and justifies different treatments for positive and negative virtues, according to -borrowing Charles Taylor's term- the "import" of the situation to which each of them responds.12 Smith explains this when marking a difference between his and Hume's concept of sympathy, saying that "Sympathy ...

+situation which excites it."13 This aspect of sympathy, its openness to the specific "import," is clearly shown by his depiction of conditional sympathy (TMS, I.i.3.4).
 This is when we do not actually identify with the agent's passion or conduct, but we know from experience that what he is doing is appropriate for those circumstances.
 Thereby, we approve of him.
-This notnormal situation allows us to see fairly well the precise structure of sympathy, where the judgment of propriety depends more on the situation's import, usually grasped through the impartial spectator's feelings, than on the actual feelings of the spectator or even his correspondence with the agent's.
-Sympathy, therefore, and the specific sympathy of the impartial spectator, which is the one that defines moral standards, must respond to the morally relevant imports of the situation.
+This not-normal situation allows us to see fairly well the precise structure of sympathy, where the judgment of propriety depends more on the situation's import, usually grasped through the impartial spectator's feelings, than on the actual feelings of the specific sympathy of the impartial spectator, which is the one that defines moral standards, must respond to the morally relevant imports of the situation.
 Hence the impartial spectator, stemming from sympathetic identification, does not create or invent values, but rather recognizes or discerns them from reality.